OpenPublicMedia/social_auth_pbs/README.md

 INTRODUCTION
 ------------

 Social Auth PBS is a PBS authentication integration for Drupal.
+It is based on the Social Auth and Social API projects

+It adds to the site:

+* Multiple new log URLs:
+ * `/user/login/pbs`
+ * `/user/login/pbs-apple`
+ * `/user/login/pbs-facebook`
+ * `/user/login/pbs-google`
+ * `/user/login/pbs-register`

+* A settings form at `/admin/config/social-api/social-auth/pbs`.

+* A PBS logo in the Social Auth Login block.

 REQUIREMENTS